naomi-ndibui/Quiz-board/README.md

 There should be no problems while when loading and running the project.
 ## Technologies Used
 * HTML
-* CSS:styles.CSS
+* CSS: Bootstrap
-* Bootstrap:bootstrap.CSS
+* Scripts: JavaScript, JQuery
-* JQuery: JQuery.js, scripts.js.
 # BDD
 In this quiz board one is encouraged to answer all the questions without failure: